 Exports to Botany Bay - The ship Providence, which has been chartered by government for the purpose of conveying female convicts to New South Wales, is now lying at Woolwich.
 She will take out about 100, above 60 of whom go from Newgate.
 Fifty were sent from that prison on Friday and Saturday; they appeared in general young and decently dressed women, and most of them went off in good spirits.
 Considering the great disproportion that exists between the numbers of the two sexes in New South Wales, which is said to be ten males to one female, perhaps a more desirable consignment could not be made to the colony than a cargo of women: government seems to be aware of this fact, as scarcely any female convicts are now sent to the Penitentiary at Millbank.
 In the above-mentioned ship there are also between 30 and 40 females who are going out as free settlers. - The Spirit of the Times

 Many of the women on the Providence were sentenced at the Old Bailey under a new Act to prevent forgery.

-Between 1797 and 1821, the period known as the ‘restriction’, new, primarily copper coins and, most importantly, inexpensively produced £1 and £2 notes were brought into circulation.
-The poor quality of these notes led to a spate of forgeries, which in turn led to a high number of prosecutions led by the Bank itself, for both forgery and uttering forged notes
+Between 1797 and 1821, the period known as the restriction new, primarily copper coins and, most importantly, inexpensively produced 1 and 2 pound notes were brought into circulation.
+The poor quality of these notes led to a spate of forgeries, which in turn led to a high number of prosecutions led by the Bank itself, for both forgery and uttering forged notes.

 In England in the year 1820 a total of 165 people both male and female were sentenced to 14 years transportation for various offences.
 Of those people 154 had been convicted of forgery or uttering forged bank notes.